wasmcompute/tokactor/README.md

 # Wasmcompute Actors

 This is a simple library that wraps tokio and gives access to it through an actor model interface.
-Actors are linked together through channels created from tokio and create a tree of running actors.
+Actors are linked together through channels created from tokio.
+Actors are ran as `tokio::task` and are given a channel of messages

 This library was designed to try and not expose the need to program generic futures through `Pin<Box<_>>`.